beego/beego-doc/docs/en-US/developing/web/session/README.md

 Parameters of NewManager:

-1. Saving provider name: memory, file, mysql, redis
+1. Saving provider name: memory, file, mysql, redis.
 2. A JSON string that contains the config information.
     1. cookieName: Cookie name of session id saved on the client
     2. enableSetCookie, omitempty: Whether to enable SetCookie, omitempty